Bylaws of the International Livestock Identification Association

 There shall be two classes of membership: Official and Honorary Lifetime.

 An Official member shall be a state or province where livestock brand recording, livestock ownership inspection or livestock theft prevention practices are recognized by law and whose membership dues are current.
-EACH STATE/PROVINCE/TRIBE IS NOT LIMITED TO ONE (1) MEMBERSHIP IF MULTIPLE ENTITIES GOVERN DIFFERENT ASPECTS OF BRAND RECORDING, LIVESTOCK OWNERSHIP INSPECTION OR LIVESETOCK THEFT PREVENTION.
+EACH STATE/PROVINCE/TRIBE IS NOT LIMITED TO ONE (1) MEMBERSHIP IF MULTIPLE ENTITIES GOVERN DIFFERENT ASPECTS OF BRAND RECORDING, LIVESTOCK OWNERSHIP INSPECTION OR LIVESTOCK THEFT PREVENTION.

 An Honorary lifetime membership may be awarded free to any person who has actively participated in this Association.
 Nominations for Honorary membership must first be submitted to the Executive Committee.
 Upon approval of the Executive Committee, nominees will be presented to the Association and must receive a majority vote of those present at the annual meeting.